nihilrengasamy/Excel-Sales-and-Finance-Analytics/README.md

    *** Based on Net sales, with COGS details, top selling products: <a href="https://github.com/nihilrengasamy/Excel-Sales-and-Finance-Analytics/blob/main/Top%205%20products%20on%20Net%20sales.pdf" target="_blank">Top 5 Product Based on Net Sales with COGS</a>

+## Finance Analytics:
+The Analysis on Finance Data in the form of Profit and Loss(P&L) statement helps the Company to maintain and leverage the financials for investments, and make strategic decision to increase the revenue.

+1. Created Profit and Loss statement for Fiscal years 2019, 2020 and 2021 for the company: https://github.com/nihilrengasamy/Excel-Sales-and-Finance-Analytics/blob/main/P%20%26%20L%20Year.pdf
+2.